No momento, esta página não está disponível em português

 Important dates

-The following are dates from regulatory boards and card schemes, specifying when regulations will take effect and when card schemes will stop supporting 3D Secure 1.
+The following are dates from regulatory boards and card schemes, specifying when regulations will take effect.

 2024